LoginRadius/engineering-portal/content/blog/e2e-testing-with-jest-puppeteer/index.md

 `npm install --save-dev jest puppeteer jest-puppeteer`

 **For yarn users:**
-`yarn add --dev jest puppeteer jest-puppeteer`
+`yarn add --dev jest puppeteer jest-puppeteer.`

-Now that we've installed jest and puppeteer, it is time to set up the testing environment.
+Now that we've installed Jest and Puppeteer, it is time to set up the testing environment.
 Create a file `jest.config.js` in the project root directory and write the following code in it:

 ```js
 module.exports = {